Simple Ways to Eliminate Stomach Bloating

 Stomach feeling stretched?
-Discover some surprising causes for belly bloat—plus solutions to feel more like yourself.
+Discover some surprising causes of belly bloat—plus solutions to feel more like yourself.

 Either your jeans shrank or your belly grew, and chances are it's the latter.
 You're exercising and eating right, so what's up with the bloating?
 Sometimes the culprit is obvious (hello, hormones and last night's burrito!), but other times your healthy habits are the cause.